5 Common Great Pyrenees Health Concerns

 Bloat

-Bloat is the serious condition in which a dog’s stomach fills with air putting unnecessary pressure on his system.
+Bloat is a serious condition in which a dog’s stomach fills with air, putting unnecessary pressure on its system.
 This condition is also called gastric torsion and can cut off blood flow to vital organs if left untreated.
-Dogs experiencing bloat may experience a distended stomach, anxiety, excessive salivation, vomiting, or restlessness.
-Dogs with suspected bloat must be treated immediately since the disease can be deadly.
-Immediate surgical intervention is necessary to correct the condition.
+Dogs experiencing bloat may experience:

 Entropion